Ending the Craving Cycle

 We've been talking about cravings the last few weeks, and we want to go into another facet of it today.
-Cravings can come up around certain activities or situations where we regularly crave a particular food even though we aren't hungry.
+Cravings can suddenly come up around certain activities or situations where we regularly crave a particular food even though we aren't hungry.
 Almost like a cycle.
-When this happens, then the craving rises.
-But at the same time there's a niggling thought that we really shouldn't give into the craving.
+When this certain situation occurs, the craving comes with it.
+But at the same time there's often a niggling little thought that we really shouldn't give into the craving.

-So it isn't just about getting rid of the craving because eating the food does that.
-But how do we break the cycle?
+Now, it isn't just about getting rid of the craving, because eating the food does that.
+But rather how do we break the cycle?
 How do we deal with those feelings without eating the food?

 Join us to hear more.

-I always have thoughts like "I shouldn't," or "I don't need it, really" along with, "Heck, it's just a small piece of ...."
-There's almost always an inner conflict pulling me this way and that, and that keeps the feeling strong and urgent.
+I usually have thoughts like "I shouldn't," or "I don't need it, really" along with, "Heck, it's just a small piece of ...."
+There's almost always an inner dialog and conflict pulling me this way and that, and that keeps the feeling strong and urgent.
 In that state, I don't find my best thinking.

 That's why we say, pause and let the mind settle.
 This is the critical part.
 If my mind doesn't settle, the feelings and the agitation increase until I do something to change that.

-This can be like holding an upset child without resisting the fact that they're upset.
-From that settled space in me, the child settles too.
+This can be like holding an upset child to settle them rather than demanding that they stop what they're doing.
+Demanding is a form of resisting what's happening.
+When I respond from a settled space in me, the child settles too.
 From a settled mind, our feelings settle too.

 As we become more adept at welcoming and being with our feelings, the less they seem to arise.
 The cycle starts to slow down until it doesn't even come up any more.
-And if the craving does arise again, it doesn't trigger the same urgency, allowing us to again welcome it instead of resisting it.
+And if does come up again, it doesn't trigger the same urgency, allowing us to again welcome it instead of resisting it.

-Our cravings are often tied by habit to situations that we've never really explored the nature of.
-The craving can feel very urgent, like a call to action, and we react without seeing what's really going on.
+Our cravings are often tied by habit to situations that we've never really explored before.
+The craving often feels very urgent and we react without seeing what's really going on.
 As we learn to relax and embrace our feelings, we can see what is behind the craving and the cycle begins to end.
 Give it a try and let us know what you find.

 To your Amazing Health,